m1ga/ti.lines/README.md

 ## iOS version

-The iOS version is currently very limited and can only draw straight lines and you can use: `maxValue`, `values`, `lineColor`, `lineWidth`.
+The iOS version is currently very limited.
+You can use:
+* values
+* maxValue
+* lineColor
+* lineWidth
+* lineType
+* startAt

 ## License